sara-sabr/ITStrategy/presentations/en/SLF.md

 ### 2. Focused Areas

 - Moving to Product Management
-  - Raising awareness on inadequate financial model for the Digital World
+  - Raising awareness on inadequate funding model for the Digital World
   - Moving to embedded and dedicated product teams
   - Ability to deploy and manage production workloads
   - Lessons learned from failed attempts (e.g. PSPC)